How to get started with Diablo 3 Season 24, now live

 - You have to have completed a Greater Rift in your region.
 If you are a brand new player, this trick won’t work for you.

-- You have to create your Seasonal character and log in that character before you complete the rift.
+- You have to create your Seasonal character and log in to that character before you complete the rift.

 - You need to wait until the Season starts before completing the Challenge Rift.